These homemade coconut cookies have perfect, crunchy edges with a soft, chewy center. The delightful tropical flavor of coconut shines in every bite!

 Eating coconut cookies is like taking a mini vacation to a sunny paradise—and when you can work a vacation into your day without the stress of flying or paying for a hotel room, I say go for it!

 These easy cookies have a sweet, nutty flavor with a subtle tropical flair thanks to the shredded coconut.
-Better still, it’s surprisingly easy to take a cookie vacation since this coconut cookie recipe only takes 10 minutes to whip up!
+Better yet, it’s surprisingly easy to take a cookie vacation since this coconut cookie recipe only takes 10 minutes to whip up!

-If you happen to have a spare 10 minutes today, then you should definitely make a batch of coconut cookies—maybe some Almond Cookies and Chocolate Chip Pudding Cookies too as long as you’ve got the mixing bowls out?
+If you happen to have a spare 10 minutes today, then you should definitely make a batch of coconut cookies—maybe some Almond Cookies and Chocolate Chip Pudding Cookies, too, as long as you’ve got the mixing bowls out!

-close up image of coconut cookies sitting on a marble kitchen counter top
+close up image of coconut cookies sitting on a marble kitchen counter top.

 I also add one little secret ingredient to my soft coconut cookie recipe: cornstarch.
 Cornstarch prevents the cookies from spreading as they bake, making them thick and chewy while keeping the edges of the cookies crisp and crunchy.
-The texture of these delicious cookies is more similar to soft chocolate chip cookies than coconut macaroons and that cornstarch is one key ingredient to making your coconut cookies truly perfect.
+The texture of these delicious cookies is more similar to soft chocolate chip cookies than coconut macaroons, and cornstarch is one key ingredient to making your coconut cookies truly perfect.

 So, whether you’re a true coconut lover or simply looking for an amazing new cookie recipe, these old-fashioned coconut cookies are sure to leave you craving more!